 The overall aim of Nexus Health Group is to provide a clinically excellent service to our patients, recognising the needs of our local population and to provide a learning and developmental environment for our staff.

 Our clinical approach is based on a foundation of clinical excellence, clinical leadership and clinical governance.
-There are clear lines of management and accountability within our organisation.

 Having a clear set of values keeps us focused on why we do what we do and what we stand for.
 We want to be a service who is enjoyable to work with, and work for.

 Here are the values we stand by at Nexus:

 We are always looking to engage with local patients/community about our services.
 We have recently developed a Nexus wide Patient Engagement Strategy in consultation with our patients.

 As part of this strategy we are looking to:

 Utilise our patient participation groups to obtain feedback and ideas on services.

 Actively engaging with our patients on our service redesign proposals, utilising both patient groups and focus groups.

 Using patient surveys and feedback from Friends and Family Test and the GP Patient survey to obtain insight on what matters to our patients.